 Upon completing her research degrees, Sara began to study film and use it as a method for conducting and disseminating research.
 With a deeply embedded interest in development and public health issues, Sara is also very passionate about using creative techniques to dive deeper into such issues.
-She went on to form Old Fan Films, her film production company where she specializes in the creation of audio visual materials for a wide range of development subjects ranging from climate change, water and sanitation, coping with illness, to menstrual hygiene management and more.
-She has traveled extensively and created films in India, Bangladesh, Thailand, Sri Lanka, USA, Czech Republic and more.
+She formed Old Fan Films, her film production company where she specializes in the creation of audiovisual materials for a wide range of development subjects ranging from climate change, water and sanitation, coping with illness, to menstrual hygiene management and more.
+She has traveled extensively and created films in India, Bangladesh, Thailand, Sri Lanka, Nepal, USA, Czech Republic and more.
 Sara also has experience working in a fast-paced environment for an international advertising agency, where she worked as a regional producer for the production of television commercials for a massive beauty brand.

-Sara creates short films and experimental films to continue to explore creative methods for story telling.
+Sara creates documentaries, and short and experimental films, and continues to explore participatory creative methods for storytelling.